bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schur.md

 * Schur then made major steps forward, both in work of his own and work done in collaboration with Frobenius.
 * In 1901 Schur obtained his doctorate with a thesis which examined rational representations of the general linear group over the complex field.
 * Functions which Schur introduced in his thesis are today called SSS-functions, where the SSS stands for Schur.
-* Interest in the results of Schur's thesis continues today; for example J A Green published an account of these results in a modern setting in 1980.
 * In 1903 Schur became a lecturer at Berlin University and then, from 1911 until 1916, he held a professorship in mathematics at the University of Bonn.
 * Schur is mainly known for his fundamental work on the representation theory of groups but he also worked in number theory, analysis and other topics described below.
 * One of the most fundamental results which he discovered at this time is today called Schur's Lemma.